 Public art outdoor

-Sculpture, enamels, 3 meters high, Croix, France ©
+Sculpture, enamels, 3 meters high ©

 “For the past 30 years, the prolific Guillaume Bottazzi has been travelling the world to disseminate works in situ.
 A keen espouser of enamel and fabric, he is an ambassador for environmental art.”